What does this funding get me?

 National Clean Investment Fund (NCIF)

-Grants were awarded in April 2024 to three national nonprofit clean financing institutions that will partner with the private sector to provide accessible, affordable financing for clean energy projects across the country.
-Funds will finance electric vehicles, distributed energy generation, and energy efficiency upgrades for single-family and multifamily residences, community facilities, small businesses, schools, and others, with at least 40% going to low-income and disadvantaged communities.
+Three national nonprofit clean financing institutions will partner with the private sector to provide accessible, affordable financing for clean energy projects across the country.
+Funds will finance electric vehicles, renewable energy generation, and energy efficiency upgrades for single-family and multifamily residences, community facilities, small businesses, schools, and others, with at least 40% going to low-income and disadvantaged communities.
 Awards went to:

 Clean Communities Investment Accelerator (CCIA)

-Grants were awarded in April 2024 to five hub nonprofits that will, in turn, deliver funding and technical assistance to build the clean energy financing capacity of local community lenders.
+Grants were awarded to 5 hub nonprofits that will, in turn, deliver funding and technical assistance to build the clean energy financing capacity of local community lenders.
 100% of funds will go to financing projects in low-income and disadvantaged communities.

 Community lenders that will receive support include public, quasi-public, not-for-profit, and nonprofit community lenders such as community development financial institutions (CDFIs), credit unions, green banks, housing finance agencies, and minority depository institutions.